public class CreateTypeRequest extends Object implements org.apache.avro.generic.IndexedRecord

 as a union between its regular type and

-'null' in the avro schema for the record type
+'null' in the Avro schema for the record type

 in typeDefinition